KrauseFx/FxLifeSheet/README.md

 - `daily`
 - `weekly`
 - `monthly`
+- `manual`

 *Note*: `fourTimesADay` actually means 3 times a day, as the user will sleep while one of the questions is asked, depending on the time zone.

+### User initiates data inputs

 ### TODO:
 - [ ] How to phrase the points to be posivite and include expectations